 -

-Mary Basick, Assistant Dean of Academic Skills, was quoted in the Daily Journal.
+Mary Basick, Assistant Dean of Academic Skills, described the February 2025 California bar exam as “worse than we imagined.”

 -